Potato Crusted Wild Salmon Filet with Spring Vegetables and Roasted Jalapeno-Orange Hollandaise

 - Heat any neutral flavored oil in a medium sauté pan until smoking.
 Use just enough oil to coat the entire bottom of the pan.

-- Quickly place the salmon filet potato side down in the hot pan.
+- Quickly, but carefully place the salmon filet potato side down in the hot pan.

 - Reduce heat to very low and let cook until the edges of the potato begin to brown nicely, approximately four minutes.

-- Turn salmon filets over and cook another 4-6 minutes on medium low heat or until done.
+- Carefully work a metal spatula under the potato and turn the salmon filets over.
+Cook another 4-6 minutes on medium-low heat or until done.